Our performance

 Principle 1

-We will put customer at the centre of our business and the energy system.
+We will put customers at the centre of our business and the energy system.

 Principle 2

-We will improve energy affordability for all customers
+We will improve energy affordability for our customers.

 Principle 3